top of page

 Dietitians:

-According to the College of Dieticians of BC, "Dietitians provide nutrition care along the entire continuum of life – from before conception to end of life.
+Dieticians are regulated by the College of Health and Care Professionals of BC.
+"Dietitians provide nutrition care along the entire continuum of life – from before conception to end of life.
 Dietitians actively contribute to the health and wellbeing of British Columbians and are essential members of interprofessional healthcare teams.
 Dietitians are known for:

 - assessing nutritional needs of individuals and groups.